Skip to content

 podinfo quay.io/kubodoc/packages/podinfo 6.7.1-p03 contexts:cluster,project01:project01 READY 1/1 - 8m31s A release of podinfo on project01

-Check the resulting ingress object:
+Check the resulting ingress:

 kubectl get --all-namespaces ingress